Pumapunku

-Pumapunku or Puma Punku (Aymara and Quechua which literally means 'Gate of the Puma') is a 6th-century T-shaped and strategically aligned man-made terraced platform mound with a sunken court and monumental structure on top that is part of the Pumapunku complex, at the Tiwanaku Site near Tiwanacu, in western Bolivia.
-The Pumapunku complex is an alignment of plazas and ramps centered on the Pumapunku platform mound.
-Today the monumental complex on top of the platform mound lies in ruins.
+Pumapunku or Puma Punku (Aymara and Quechua 'Gate of the Puma') is a 6th-century T-shaped and strategically aligned man-made terraced platform mound with a sunken court and monumental structure on top, near Tiwanaku, La Paz, Bolivia.
+It is part of the Pumapunku complex, at the Tiwanaku Site, an ancient archeological complex in the Andes of western Bolivia that has been designated a UNESCO World Heritage Site.

+The Pumapunku complex is a collection of plazas and ramps centered on the Pumapunku platform mound.
+Long ago the monumental complex on top of the Puma Punku platform mound deteriorated or was destroyed, and now only ruins remain of this feature.

-It is believed to date to AD 536.
-After Akapana, which is believed to be "Pumapunku's twin", Pumapunku was the second most important construction in Tiwanaku.
-Among all the names for the areas in Tiwanaku only the names "Akapana" and "Pumapunku" have historical relevance.
-At Pumapunku several miniature gates which are perfect replicas of once standing full-size gateways were found.
-Additionally to these miniature gateways, likely, at least five gateways (and several blind miniature gateways) were once (or were intended to be) integrated into the Pumapunku monumental complex.
+Construction of Puma Punku is believed to have begun after AD 536.
+Pumapunku was the most important construction in Tiwanaku, other than Akapana, which is believed to be "Pumapunku's twin".
+Among the place names in Tiwanaku, only the names "Akapana" and "Pumapunku" have historical relevance.

+Pumapunku holds several miniature gates that are perfect replicas of once standing full-size gateways.
+In addition to these miniature gateways, likely, at least five gateways (and several blind miniature gateways) were once (or were intended to be) integrated into the Pumapunku monumental complex.
 The foundation platform of Pumapunku supported as many as eight andesite gateways.
 The fragments of five andesite gateways with similar characteristics to the Gateway of the Sun were found.

-Tiwanaku is significant in Inca traditions because it is believed to be the site where the world was created.
-In Aymara, Puma Punku's name means "Gate of the Puma".
+Tiwanaku, the location of Pumapunku, is significant in Inca traditions.
+According to traditions, Tiwanaku is believed to be the site where the world was created.

 The Pumapunku complex consists of an unwalled western court, a central unwalled esplanade, a terraced platform mound that is faced with stone, and a walled eastern court.

 At its peak, Pumapunku is thought to have been "unimaginably wondrous," adorned with polished metal plaques, brightly colored ceramic and fabric ornamentation, and visited by costumed citizens, elaborately dressed priests, and elites decked in exotic jewelry.
 Current understanding of this complex is limited due to its age, the lack of a written record, and the current deteriorated state of the structures due to treasure hunting, looting, stone mining for building stone and railroad ballast, and natural weathering.

 History

-When the Spanish arrived at Tiwanaku there was still standing architecture at Pumapunku.
-Bernabé Cobo reports that one Gateway and one "window" was still standing on one of the platforms.
+When the Spanish arrived at Tiwanaku, architecture was still standing at Pumapunku.
+Bernabé Cobo reports that one gateway and one "window" still stood upright on one of the platforms.